myrrlyn/apocrypha.es/priv/archive/1oihxh.md

 We know the Elven Towers were constructed in mimicry of Ada-Mantia so that the Elves might ascend and return to Aetherius as did their god Auri-El.
 We also know that this did not work, and that the Towers in fact served to further reinforce the Mundus that they view as their prison.
-A common question is "Why did the Elves who hate Mundus build Towers to reinforce it?", and this bears a striking resemblance to a piece of more modern philosophy (anything past Erasmus is modern to me) by Jung: The Cave story.
+A common question is “Why did the Elves who hate Mundus build Towers to reinforce it?”, and this bears a striking resemblance to a piece of more modern philosophy (anything past Erasmus is modern to me) by Jung: The Cave story.